shrinivas156/SE-project/README.md

   - All the requests will contain information about the purpose of booking, the room he/she prefers and the required capacity.
   - ALL these requests will travel to the admin for verification and approval, if approved by admin the website would show as booked or booking confirmed.
   - If there is no word from the admin,the request will automatically get cancelled after 5 days or the time slot it is booked for whichever is sooner.

 ## Non functional Requirements
 - **Scalability**: since we are using mysql with proper data integrity models, scalability in terms of data management is achieved.
 Also scalability in terms of server management is taken care with Nodejs.
-- **Relability and Availability**: This is taken care by Node.js, since Node.js increases performance and handles a lot of requests.
+- **Reliability and Availability**: This is taken care by Node.js, since Node.js increases performance and handles a lot of requests.
 It also overcomes large data processing challenges.
 - **Maintainability and Manageability**: This is satisfied properly as we are following a proper software engineering priniciples and also we are using frameworks like ReactJs which provied us to create different components to maintain the code properly.
 - **Usability**: This web based application is user friendly with best user interface.
-- **Protabilty and Compatibilty**: Protability and Compatibilty of the application on other devices or browsers or networks is possible, since we are using latest technologies and framework for the project.
+- **Portabilty and Compatibilty**: Protability and Compatibilty of the application on other devices or browsers or networks is possible, since we are using latest technologies and framework for the project.
 - **Performance**: Performance of the application is high,as the request time, response time and through output time is very less.
 - **Security**: Application provide a proper data security using mysql and security of proper data transfer is taken care by Node.js